vitorfgd/easy-screenshot-unity/README.md

 This script was developed to easily create screenshots for the AppStore (according to apple's size guidelines).
 It will also help you create your android and desktop screenshots.

-If every option is selected, the script will create 6 different iOS screenshots (iPhone 3.5, iPhone 4, iPhone 4.7, iPhone 5.5, iPad and iPad Pro), one android screenshot and one desktop screenshot with given size.
+If every option is selected, the script will create 6 different iOS screenshots (iPhone 3.5, 4, 4.7, 5.5, iPad and iPad Pro), one android screenshot and one desktop screenshot with given size.

 How to use?